ariefroihannurrahman/pos-final/README.md

 # Website P.O.S

-This project was done by group 2.
+This project was created by group 2.

 ## Group 2